 This chart reflects the proposed Measure A funding allocations for Homelessness Solutions Innovations for Fiscal Year (FY) 2026-27.
-Per the Measure A ordinance, Homelessness Solutions Innovations allocation will fund new strategies and demonstration projects designed to achieve the goals stated in the ordinance.
+Per the Measure A ordinance, the Homelessness Solutions Innovations allocation will fund new strategies and demonstration projects designed to achieve the goals stated in the ordinance.

-HOMELESSNESS SOLUTIONS INNOVATIONS COORDINATE Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Community Liaisons - based on designs emerging from Homeless Services and Housing (HSH) community co-design sessions, this program supports community liaisons made up of providers and people with lived experience focused on subpopulations experiencing homelessness with leadership from all regions across Los Angeles County (County).
+COORDINATE Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Community Liaisons - based on designs emerging from Homeless Services and Housing (HSH) community co-design sessions, this program supports community liaisons made up of providers and people with lived experience focused on subpopulations experiencing homelessness with leadership from all regions across Los Angeles County (County).
 Terminology and composition structure may change as co-designs are further refined.
-HSH will contract with a third-party intermediary(ies) to support the capacity of people with lived experience to participate as community liaisons, including providing compensation. \$0 \$300,000 HSH Faith-Based Regional Coordinators (FBRCs) - supports FBRCs to provide leadership and drive partnerships between faith-based organizations and the homeless services system.
-This program was administered by LAHSA in FY 2025-26. \$600,000 \$600,000 No change.
+HSH will contract with a third-party intermediary(ies) to support the capacity of people with lived experience to participate as community liaisons, including providing compensation. \$0 \$300,000 HSH Faith-Based Regional Coordinators (FBRCs) - supports FBRCs and related administrative costs to provide leadership and drive partnerships between faith-based organizations and the homeless services system.
+This program was administered by LAHSA in FY 2025-26. \$652,000 \$600,000 The proposed allocation reflects programmatic efficiencies.

 PREVENT Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Homeless Prevention Unit (HPU) - supports the pilot HPU, which uses predictive analytics to identify and support clients at the highest risk of homelessness.
 This data-driven prevention program identifies County residents who are at high risk of becoming homeless and supports them in stabilizing their housing and improving their overall health.
-Services include flexible financial assistance, including rental assistance, utility assistance, vehicle repair and debt resolution, as well as linkages to County services such as health and mental health services, substance use treatment, employment/education support, benefits advocacy, and legal services.
-HPU is undergoing an evaluation by an outside evaluator, which will inform next steps.
-This program was administered by DHS-HFH in FY 2025-26. \$6,300,000 \$6,109,000 Adjusted funding level reflects a minor reduction due to limited funding availability but is not expected to impact the size or scope of the program.
-Additional funding sources that can be leveraged to support these services include \$900k of Care First Community Investment, philanthropic dollars and investments from local jurisdictions.
+Services include flexible financial assistance, including rental assistance, utility assistance, vehicle repair, and debt resolution, as well as linkages to County services such as health and mental health services, substance use treatment, employment/ education support, benefits advocacy, and legal services.
+HPU is undergoing an evaluation by an outside evaluator, which will inform the next steps.
+This program was administered by DHS-HFH in FY 2025-26. \$6,300,000 \$6,300,000 No change.
 HSH Youth Homelessness and Prevention - supports a new initiative to provide direct housing assistance for General Relief recipients who are system-impacted youth at higher risk of long-term homelessness.
 Direct housing assistance will be provided to support pathways to long-term housing stability for system-involved youth who are currently experiencing or at risk of homelessness.
 This initiative will also strengthen connections to the County's social safety net.
-HSH, Chief Executive Office - Poverty Alleviation Initiative, County departments, and other stakeholders will partner to develop and implement this new initiative.
+HSH, Chief Executive Office-Poverty Alleviation Initiative, County departments, and other stakeholders will partner to develop and implement this new initiative.
 This program was administered by CEO-HI in FY 2025-26. \$3,332,000 \$3,332,000 No change.